-- (ii) The objective of the concept assessment report will be to enable a preliminary assessment of the potential costs, benefits and risk involved and unless ARTC and the RCG agrees otherwise, will include an indicative assessment of: - (A) project objectives; - (B) broad cost estimates and associated benefits; - (C) preliminary financial analysis; - (D) preliminary risk assessment; and - (E) indicative timeframes for the development, through consultation and the delivery of the project. - (iii) ARTC may seek endorsement from the RCG to proceed to project feasibility.
-Endorsement to proceed to project feasibility would include: - (A) endorsement of any variation to the estimated costs endorsed under section 6.4(c)(v) incurred in undertaking concept assessment: - (B) endorsement for ARTC's estimated costs to undertake project feasibility, to be included in the RAB or expensed in the year incurred.
+- (A) project objectives; - (B) broad cost estimates and associated benefits; - (C) preliminary financial analysis; and - (D) preliminary risk assessment; and - (E) indicative timeframes for the development, through consultation and the delivery of the project. - (iii) ARTC may seek endorsement from the RCG to proceed to project feasibility.
+Endorsement to proceed to project feasibility would include: - (A) endorsement of ARTC's actual costsany variation to the estimated costs endorsed under section 6.4(c)(v) incurred in undertaking concept assessment; - (B) endorsement for ARTC's estimated costs to undertake project feasibility, to be included in the RAB or expensed in the year incurred.